 SYGN600.
 COLLEGE TEACHING.
-2.0 Hours.
+2.0 Semester Hrs.

 This course is designed for graduate students planning careers in academia and focuses on principles of learning and teaching in a college setting; methods to foster and assess higher order thinking; and effective design, delivery and assessment of college courses.
-Prerequisite: Permission of the instructor.
+Prerequisite: None.
 2 hours lecture; 2 semester hours.

-Chemistry and Geochemistry
+Chemistry

-- Master of Science (Chemistry; thesis and non-thesis options)
+- · Master of Science (Chemistry; thesis and non-thesis options)

 - Doctor of Philosophy (Applied Chemistry)

-- Master of Science (Geochemistry; thesis)
+- · Master of Science (Geochemistry; thesis)

 - Professional Masters in Environmental Geochemistry (non-thesis)

 - Doctor of Philosophy (Geochemistry)

-All graduate degree programs in the Department of Chemistry & Geochemistry have been admitted to the Western Regional Graduate Program (WICHE).
+All graduate degree programs in the Department of Chemistry have been admitted to the Western Regional Graduate Program (WICHE).
 This program allows residents of Alaska, Arizona, California, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, and Wyoming to register at Colorado resident tuition rates.

-The Department of Chemistry & Geochemistry offers graduate degrees in chemistry and in geochemistry.
+The Department of Chemistry offers graduate degrees in chemistry and in geochemistry.
 This section of the Bulletin only describes the chemistry degrees.
 For geochemistry degrees, please consult the Geochemistry section of the bulletin.